rdmartins/Bare/index.md

   * Concatenate, preprocess (Sass, compressed) and autoprefix your stylesheets;
   * Concatenate, preprocess (Babel) and minify your scripts.
 * A **NEW** git repository;
-* A a running browser-sync server.
+* A running browser-sync server.

 *Please, note that the init script will destroy the bare repo and initiate a new repo on it's place.*